First time requesting a Faculty/Staff Accessible Parking Permit?

 We now offer the option to purchase your accessible permit without having to visit the office.

-Staff permit processing starts July 20, 2020.
-You may also purchase in person at the Parking office if you wish (summer hours 9 am to 2 pm).
+Staff permit sales start July 17, 2023 You may also purchase in person at the Parking office if you wish (hours 7:30 am to 4:30 pm).

 Prepare Current Valid Paperwork